 With livestream shopping providing a more detailed look at products, it is an especially effective sales channel for luxury goods.
 In fact, on average, luxury goods have an average of a 70% conversion rate when showcased on live commerce platforms.

 9. 35% of US consumers bought a product after watching a livestream shopping event

 In a 2022 survey, researchers found that of US consumers that watched livestream shopping events, 35% of them said they made a purchase.

 10. There was a 76% increase in livestream shopping purchases during the pandemic

 As people were forced to stay home and shop online during the pandemic, livestream shopping grew tremendously.
 In fact, between March 2020 and July 2021, Astound Commerce found that, globally, there was a 76% average increase in live commerce purchases.

-11. 17% of US consumers frequently watch influencer shopping livestreams
+12. 17% of US consumers frequently watch influencer shopping livestream events

-A study from Insider Intelligence found that 17% of consumers in the US frequently watch influencer livestreams.
+A study from Global Web Index found that 17% of consumers in the US frequently watch influencer livestream events, with 70% of them likely to buy products from influencers they follow.
 This represents a huge, engaged audience that already has a rapport with who they are watching.
-Taking advantage of this space will be increasingly important for retailers in 2022.
+Taking advantage of this space will be increasingly important for retailers in 2023.

 Nearly a third of global consumers think additional livestream shopping opportunities would encourage them to buy through their social channels.
 In other words, if the option was more prevalent, they would likely partake.